 Located in the county of Northumberland, in the extreme Northeast corner of England, just a few miles south of the border with Scotland, it lies a tidal island known as Holy Island, also called Lindisfarne.
 Twice a day the ancient path to the island disappears with the tides, leaving the Holy Island of Lindisfarne out to sea.
 Each year there are many reports of people 'risking it' and having to be rescued from one of the raised safety points on the causeway.

 It’s said to be the England's greatest secret.
-The drive is definitely worth it.
-A drive not to be missed!
 The modern causeway that is cut off twice a day by the tides, is about a mile long.
 The causeway was constructed in the mid-1950s.
 Until then—for 1,300 years—the Pilgrims Way footpath, marked with a line of upright poles, was the only access to the island.
 To avoid skidding on this slippery road, drive more slowly, to avoid having to brake suddenly when needed.
 In general, operate the vehicle controls slowly.
 In case of dense fog, turn on your headlights and your fog lights front and rear (if available).

 There are many excellent photo opportunities.
 The route is exposed so this ride may suit older children and is best done in dry and settled weather.
 Do not travel this road in severe weather conditions.
 It is also strictly forbidden to park on the pavement.
 When this paved sandbar that’s flooded twice a day at high tide isn’t submerged, this narrow causeway is a slippery stretch indeed and especially treacherous on two wheels.
 On summers, expect high traffic along the way.
 Anyone who thinks they or someone else is in danger should call 999 immediately and ask for the coastguard.